CYB3R-JUNKI3/Terminator-Resistance-VR/README.md

 ## Important Notes / FAQ's
-:question: _SteamVR keeps launching when I start the game after downgrading_
+:question: _SteamVR keeps launching when I start the game_

 :bulb: Add "-nohmd" to the game's Launch Properties

 ---

-:question: _Game is crashing and/or won't launch after downgrading_
+:question: _Game is crashing and/or won't launch_

-:bulb: Add "-nohmd" to the game's Launch Properties
+:bulb: If you used the older v1028 mod REMOVE "-nohmd" from the game's Launch Properties

+---

+:question: _Some cut-scenes have no subtitles_

+:bulb: The UI has been removed to remove black bars from cut-scenes, this means that the subtitles for those parts are also invisible

 ---